japan-usa-study/japan-usa-study.github.io/content/FinancialSupport/_index.md

 ### Other Financial Resources
 - **Part-Time Work Opportunities**: International students on an F-1 visa can work up to 20 hours per week on campus.
-Check with your university for job openings.
+Check with your university for job openings and requirements.
 - **External Scholarships**: Organizations like [Scholarships.com](https://www.scholarships.com) and [Fastweb](https://www.fastweb.com) list numerous scholarships available to international students.
-- **Loan Options**: While not ideal, private loans tailored for international students are available through lenders like MPOWER Financing or Prodigy Finance.

 {{< figure src="/images/diane-serik-oFK7xgf4_50-unsplash.jpg" caption="Photo by Diane Serik on Unsplash" >}}